defold/defold.github.io/manuals/mesh.md

 *Material*
 : The material to use for rendering the mesh.

+*texture0*
+: Set this to texture to use for the mesh.

 *Vertices*
 : A buffer file describing the mesh data per stream.

 	*Primitive Type*
 	: Lines, Triangles or Triangle Strip.

 	*Position Stream*
 	: This property should be the name of the *position* stream.
 The stream is automatically provided as input to the vertex shader.

 	*Normal Stream*
 	: This property should be the name of the *normal* stream.
 The stream is automatically provided as input to the vertex shader.

-*tex0*
-: Set this to texture to use for the mesh.

 ## Editor manipulation